prancer-io/cloud-validation-framework/docs/docs/api/collection.md

 - **Data:**

 ```
-- resource_type - <Type of the resource available types: "connector", "snapshot", "mastersnapshot", "test", "mastertest">
+- resource_type - <Type of the resource available types: "connector", "snapshot", "mastersnapshot", "test", "mastertest", "collection_config">
-- resource_name - <Name of the resource>
+- resource_name - <Name of the resource><for collection config use "collection_config">
 - container_name - <Name of the container>
 - data - <Updated data>
 ```